 Planning you gap year budget is one thing, but everyone always forgets about the pre trip expenses!
+Apart from the flight itself there are just some things that you can’t travel without.
 Make sure you plan accordingly and don’t get caught out by blowing your budget before you even get on the plane!

-These are the expenses that will eat into your budget before you have even started backpacking.
-Unfortunately there is very little you can do about them, they are what they are, and they are necessary.
+These are the expenses that will eat into your budget before you have even started your round the world adventure.
+Unfortunately as much as we may want to there is very little you can do about them, they are what they are, and they are necessary.
 So the best thing to do is proportion part of your budget specifically for them when you are saving for your trip.

 Non routine vaccinations, namely the ones that the NHS don’t give you automatically throughout your life but are still recommended for travel in certain parts of the world, are not free.
 You will have to pay for them.
 Prices range from approximately £40 to £100 GBP depending on where you get them and what you need, and if you need a few then the costs can really add up.
 I have heard the question ‘is it worth it’ so many times over the years, with backpackers choosing to take their chances without them instead with no problems at all, and the only answer I can really give to that is in the form of another question, do you want to risk your health for the sake of a bit of money?

-I’m not trying to be a doomsayer here or deploy scare tactics to get you to spend money on vaccinations, the truth is the odds of you contracting many of the diseases are relatively low, in some more than others, but if you do get them then the consequences can be quite severe or even fatal.
-As a health professional I can only ever recommend certain courses of action, but sometimes our recommendations are stronger than others.
-It is up to you whether you choose to follow the advice or not.
+I’m not trying to be a doomsayer here or deploy scare tactics to get you to spend money on vaccinations, in many cases they won’t be recommended for many travellers and the truth is the odds of you contracting many of the diseases are relatively low, in some more than others, but if you do get some specific diseases then the consequences can be quite severe or even fatal.
+As a health professional I can only ever recommend certain courses of action, although sometimes our recommendations are stronger than other times it is up to you whether you choose to follow the advice or not.